 Elements of Art Design Principles Art Appreciation

 Line Balance Art History

 Shape Pattern Multicultural Art

 Form Unity Influential Artists (past and present)

 Color Variety Art Criticism

 Texture Emphasis Art Careers

+Space Movement

-Space Movement Value Proportion
+Value Proportion

+- Sketch of 3-D project as a part of the planning

 - 3D artwork using form

-- Pinch pots

-- Low-relief sculpture
+- Ceramicware

+- Slab and hand building

 - Compare and contrast artist's work (analyze form and value in artworks)

-- 4 Steps to Critique Artwork.pdf
+- 4 Steps to Critique Artwork

 - Instructor selected projects may include:

-- Pinch pots

-- Clay project food box
+- o Clay mask

-- Animal drawing-grid method

 Unit Modifications for Special Population Students Advanced Learners Students may assist struggling and/or ELL students when finished with work May complete online enrichment activities as well as art activities in and out of school Struggling Learners Modify pace, reword/explain in various ways Modify homework/class work, tests and quizzes, project criteria and rubrics Pair with advanced learners English Language Learners Modifications are required to be used in content-area classrooms where a student has limited English proficiency.
 These modifications are given based on the English proficiency of the student while maintaining the rigor of the content.
 Sheltered English Instruction strategies are utilized to provide students with limited English proficiency access to grade-level, mainstream content while promoting English proficiency development.
-NJDOE ELL Resources SEI Strategies for Visual Arts Can-Do Descriptions for Proficiency Levels Grades 6-8 Learners with an IEP Each special education student has an Individualized Educational Plan (IEP) that details the specific accommodations, modifications, services, and support needed to level the playing field.
+NJDOE ELL Resources SEI Strategies for Visual Arts Can-Do Descriptions for Proficiency Levels Grades 6-8

+Learners with an IEP Each special education student has an Individualized Educational Plan (IEP) that details the specific accommodations, modifications, services, and support needed to level the playing field.
 This will enable that student to access the curriculum to the greatest extent possible in the least restrictive environment.
-These include: Variation of time: adapting the time allotted for learning, task completion, or testing Variation of output: adapting the way instruction is delivered Variation of size: adapting to the number of items the student is expected to complete Modifying the content, process or product Additional resources are outlined to facilitate appropriate behavior and increase student engagement.
+These include: • Variation of time: adapting the time allotted for learning, task completion, or testing • Variation of input: adapting the way instruction is delivered • Variation of output: adapting how a student can respond to instruction • Variation of size: adapting to the number of items the student is expected to complete • Modifying the content, process or product Additional resources are outlined to facilitate appropriate behavior and increase student engagement.
 The most frequently used modifications and accommodations can be viewed here.
 Teachers are encouraged to use the Understanding by Design Learning Guidelines (UDL).
 These guidelines offer a set of concrete suggestions that can be applied to any discipline to ensure that all learners can access and participate in learning opportunities.
 The framework can be viewed here www.udlguidelines.cast.org Learners with a 504 Refer to page four in the Parent and Educator Resource Guide to Section 504 to assist in the development of appropriate plans.